mailcow/mailcow-dockerized-docs/docs/debug-common_problems.md

 Please read our guide on [DNS configuration](prerequesite-dns.md).

-## docker-compose throws weird erros
+## docker-compose throws weird errors

 ... like: